thacherT1D/webdevstuff/Javascript_and_the_Browser/AJAX_Extended.desc.md

 xhr.send();
 ```

-Because the code for `XMLHttpRequest` objects is verbose and somewhat error prone, jQuery has a number of methods that make creating Ajax requests much nicer.
-The same call above can be rewritten in AJAX like this:
+Since using the `XMLHttpRequest` object produces verbose and somewhat error prone code, jQuery has a handful of methods that make creating Ajax requests much easier.
+The same call as above can be rewritten in jQuery like this.

 ```javascript
 var $xhr = $.getJSON('http://www.omdbapi.com/?t=Frozen');